touist/touist/README.md

 1. the main program, `touist`, is written in OCaml and is compiled into a native and standalone binary.
-It does the parsing, the transformations (e.g., latex) and embeds one solver per theory (SAT, SMT and QBF) in order to solve the problem.
+It does the parsing, the transformations (e.g., latex) and embeds one solver per theory (SAT, SMT, QBF and MODAL LOGIC) in order to solve the problem.

 2. the java-based graphical interface uses Java (>= jre7) and Swing; it embeds